anto-specs/ProgramasCpp/README.md

 ## 🎀 Mini-Programs

-Programs that I used for exercise or any ideas that i have.
-The exercise are from courses, ideas, exercises, etc. Currently Im working with C++, from easiest to hardest.
+Programs that I used for exercise or any ideas that I have.
+The programs are from courses, ideas, exercises, etc. Currently Im working with C++, from easiest to hardest.
 Any ideas or help are welcome!

 ## 🪐 Technologies